Q: What is the best size for me?

 Q: What is the temperature rating of your outerwear styles?

 A: As much as we want to provide useful information to cover this topic, we find that every individual is different with regard to their tolerance to temperature.
 Not to mention how they layer within our garments, or what type of activity is being performed.
-We’re serious enthusiasts about layering and believe that in colder weather (20°F and lower) it’s normal to get 4 and 5 layers deep.
+We’re serious enthusiasts about layering and believe that in colder weather (20°F and lower) it’s normal to get a few layers deep.
 As the saying goes, “you can dress for the cold, but you can’t get naked enough for the heat.”
 OK, not a saying, but the sentiment is there.

 Q: Is “water-resistant” the same as “waterproof”?